 To make the dipping sauce, trim and finely chop the spring onion and chilli (scrape out the seeds if you can’t handle the heat), then finely chop the ginger.
-Place into a small bowl with the remaining sauce ingredients and 1 tablespoon of water, then mix well.
-Taste and adjust the flavours, if needed.
+Place into a small bowl, squeeze in the juice of both limes, then add the remaining sauce ingredients and 1 tablespoon of water.
+Mix well, then taste and adjust the flavours, if needed.

 Cut the pomegranate in half, hold one half over the bowl, cut-side down, and bash the back of it with a wooden spoon so that all of the seeds come tumbling out.
 Repeat with the other half.
 Pick in the herb leaves and add the sesame oil, then toss well.

 Dip one of the rice paper wrappers in a shallow bowl of warm water.
 Allow to soak for around 10 seconds until soft and pliable, drain on kitchen paper, then place onto a board.

 Spoon 1 heaped tablespoon of the filling onto the wrapper in a rough line, about 3cm from the edge nearest to you (be careful not to overfill them as they’ll be hard to roll).